 The governing ideas on CSR have acquired more and more acceptance and their manifestations are the subject of many studies.
-Furthermore, CRS seems to have become an integrated part of many firms everydayness.
-In many cases, accountable practices of CRS, are likely to increase the chances of a firm to keep its position and competitiveness in the view of general public.
-What the public sees in the practices of CRS is the overall behavioural pattern of firms in terms of the businesses choices they make as well as in term of their societal attitude, or societality.
-The public, the governments of different countries and firms are today equally interested in developing and implementing CRS in the market economy.
+Furthermore, CSR seems to have become an integrated part of many firms everydayness.
+In many cases are accountable practices of CSR likely to increase the chances of a firm to keep its position and competitiveness in the view of the general public.
+What the public sees in the practices of CSR is the overall behavioural pattern of firms in terms of the business choices they make as well as in term of their societal attitude, or "societality".
+The public, the governments of different countries and firms are today equally interested in developing and implementing CSR in the market economy.
 Despite the fact that interest in this issue varies widely across different countries due to political traditions and degrees of awareness, it appears important that a convergence is achieved.

 However, this is not always the case.
-Public institutions of different countries might interventionist at various degrees.
-Different groups of consumers around the world are certainly interested in different issues and looking for different solutions to their fundamental problem.
+Public institutions of different countries might be interventionist at various degrees.
+Different groups of consumers and other stakeholder around the world are certainly interested in different issues and looking for different solutions to their fundamental causes.
 Businesses might display a social responsibility for strategic reason.
-In some cases, although rare, they might also do the same simply for pure altruistic reasons.
+In some cases, although rare, on economic activities they might also do the same simply for pure altruistic reasons.
 In yet other cases, firms might simply exclude CSR from their reflections and activities.

 It is generally agreed that all these groups are becoming more interested in the development and implementation of CSR in the market economy.
 Furthermore, the dissimilarities that can be analysed in different areas have to be accurately examined and evaluated with particular focus on the consequences of globalisation.
 Thus, a visible lack of ethical conduct that translates into actions of misdeed is a source of a serious damage to the public trust in guilty firms.
+In the long run these firms will suffer from the unfair managerial actions and attitudes of their managers.
 The scandals that have exploded in the circles of investment firms, formerly believed to be solid and reliable institutions, such as Morgan Stanley and Marilyn Lynch have created a trauma in the public eyes.
 Similar scandals have appeared in the world of insurance companies such as Skandia in Sweden as well as in old and much respected traditional industries such as ABB.
 Even the state owned companies appear to have their share of corruption and misdeeds.
 The case of the Swedish System Bolaget, a state owned retailing companies providing the Swedish citizens with wines and other alcohol beverages through an extensive chain of stores all over the country, reflects the might of the dramaturgy embedded in the practices of unethical business behaviour.
-The ongoing investigation in this company (November-December 2003) have revealed that nearly a hundred people, mainly at the middle management level, have been bribed by suppliers in a systematic bargain providing them with substancial incentives for favoring their respective brands.
+The ongoing investigation in this company (November-December 2003) have revealed that nearly a hundred people, mainly at the middle management level, have been bribed by suppliers in a systematic bargain providing them with substantial incentives for favouring their respective brands.
 Further news of misdeed, bribes, unfair treatment of employee, harassment and suppressions of minimal rights are now a daily routine.